rpep/rpep.github.io/content/posts/alpine-python-antipattern.md

 The main thing of note is that when downloading the dependencies, generally, `pip` will default to installing a `wheel` distribution of the package if it is available.
 The wheels that it tries to download here have a suffix `manylinux_2_17_x86_64.manylinux2014_x86_64.whl` while others have a `none-any.whl` suffix.
 These suffixes indicate whether the downloaded package is a *platform specific* version of a Python package or not.
 For a general Python package containing only Python files (i.e. files with a `.py` extension), we can generally distribute those files and they will work straight out of the box, and these wheels have the `none-any.whl` ending.
 But many Python libraries also depend on extensions or libraries written in C/C++/etc. which cannot generally run anywhere because of dependencies on system libraries, most commonly the C standard library glibc which is forwards but not backwards compatible.
 The [`manylinux` PEP513](https://peps.python.org/pep-0513/) tag was started in order to allow providing users with the ability to install wheels which are distribution and architecture specific, rather than forcing package maintainers to include compiled dependencies for all possible permutations of system that a potential user might use.

 You might be asking now what relevance this has for Alpine Linux.
 Alpine does not, unlike most Linux distributions, use glibc as a shared library for compiled C dependencies.
 Instead, it uses the [MUSL library](https://musl.libc.org/), which is very lightweight but must be statically linked into every compiled binary.
-Unfortunately for Alpine fans, there is currently no support for Alpine wheels on the PyPi package repository, and because of this, all Python dependencies with extensions that depend on glibc must therefore be compiled from the source distribution, and so the Docker image must include a compiler.
+A platform tag of `musllinux` exists to signal wheels that support it.
+Unfortunately for Alpine fans, there is currently very poor support for Alpine wheels on the PyPi package repository for most major packages, and because of this, almost all Python dependencies with C extensions must therefore be compiled from the source distribution.
 Indeed, here is a working copy of an Alpine Dockerfile for the same dependencies:
 ```docker
 FROM python:3.10.8-alpine3.17